Student success services work.

 Why Student Success Services are Worth the Investment

-With increasingly constrained resources, we know it’s challenging to invest in more initiatives or staff.
+With increasingly constrained resources, we know investing in more initiatives or staff is challenging.
 Colleges and universities that successfully scale their student success services leverage their student impact data to become more efficient and effective.
-Clarity into what’s working allows administrators to allocate resources to the programs that most benefit their students.
+Clarity about what’s working allows administrators to allocate resources to the programs most benefit their students.
 Real-time visibility into student persistence predictions allows student success teams to prioritize outreach to the most vulnerable students and prescribe precise interventions when students need them most.

 With the Civitas Learning Student Impact Platform’s initiative analysis capability, MCC discovered that their Center for Academic Reading (CAR) had a 5.9 percentage point overall lift in persistence, translating into a 3.4 percent return on investment for the college.
 Even though CAR costs the institution $138,000 a year in equipment, tutors, and coaches to staff the center, its positive impact on student outcomes allowed it to pay for itself.

-A campus-wide data infrastructure and culture equips colleges and universities to collect data and consistently share it in actionable ways.
-This approach improves efficiency by breaking down information silos between campus departments who may know different parts of a student’s story.
+A campus-wide data infrastructure and culture equips colleges and universities to collect and consistently share data in actionable ways.
+This approach improves efficiency by breaking down information silos between campus departments that may know different parts of a student’s story.
 A single source of truth inside the Student Impact Platform empowers teams to organize around a specific priority and work from a shared and up-to-date understanding of their students.

 Immediate and sustainable improvement of student outcomes requires a closer look at the experience of specific students and student groups.
-While it’s important to look at trends and historical data when reviewing student enrollment, persistence, and completion metrics, predictive insights can help your institution identify gaps or unexpected shifts in your student outcomes.
+While looking at trends and historical data when reviewing student enrollment, persistence, and completion metrics is important, predictive insights can help your institution identify gaps or unexpected shifts in your student outcomes.

-You need your data analytics not only to tell you predicted student risk, but more importantly, what factors are creating that risk so you can make meaningful adjustments to processes, policies, curricula, and services.
+You need your data analytics to tell you predicted student risk and, more importantly, what factors are creating that risk so you can make meaningful adjustments to processes, policies, curricula, and services.
 This shift to data-activated student impact strategies empowers your student success team to know what’s impacting success as early as possible.
-Allowing them to meet students where they are, reduce friction and barriers, encourage successful behaviors, and ensure equitable outcomes.
+Allowing them to meet students where they are reduces friction and barriers, encourages successful behaviors, and ensures equitable outcomes.